 You should be ready to put together an effective and interesting landing page now that you know what it’s here to do.

 Your landing page targets your message to your prospects and ignores all the other constituencies that your website has to serve.
 The only audience for this page is the potential landlord client or real estate investor who might be interested in your services.

-If you have any questions about landing pages or Internet marketing in general, you know you can contact us at Fourandhalf.
+That’s why we’re here.
+If you have any questions about landing pages or digital property management marketing in general, you know you can contact us at Fourandhalf.